jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 side-effects, many computations are naturally expressed as recursive functions.
 Unsurprisingly, many of which share the same recursive pattern which can be abstracted away.
-An example that many functional programmers will be familiar with is *fold*, a standard recursive operator that captures the common pattern of traversing and processing a structurally inductive data structure.
+An example that many functional programmers will know and love is *fold* a standard recursive operator, it captures the common pattern of traversing and processing a structurally inductive data structure.
 The abundant usage of folds is extensive, in fact, the denotational semantics, an approach that gives mathematical models to the semantics of a program, can be structured and characterised by folding over its syntax \[1\].
 This is why DSL can be folded with great success \[2\].

-This motivates us to look closely at the generalisations of folds and unfolds as a set of combinators introduced by Meijer et al called *recursion schemes*.
-Category theory is crucial in its development, by providing key concepts such as algebras and functors for a clean way to formalise the structure of traversing and evaluation of inductive data structures.
+This motivates us to look closely at the generalisations of folds as a set of combinators introduced by Meijer et al called *recursion schemes*.
+The authors used key concepts from Category theory such as algebras and functors for a clean way to formalise the structure of traversing and evaluation of recursive data structures.

 The structure of the report is as follows:

 1. A brief introduction to Category Theory - Many ideas in Haskell have origins in category theory and arguably the reason why functional programming is so successful.
-This section introduces the necessary knowledge for understanding the report.
+This section introduces the necessary knowledge for understanding the simple yet elegant derivation of the catamorphism.
 2. Explicit and Structure Recursion - Discussing the drawbacks of explicit recursion and why structured recursion should always be used if possible.
-3. Pattern and Fix Point of Functors - Given a recursive data structure we will show how to abstract away recursion at the type level.
+3. Pattern and Fix Point of Functors - Given a recursive data structure the explicit recursion can be abstract away recursion at the type level.
-4. Recursion Schemes - The generalised fold, specifically catamorphisms.
+4. Recursion Schemes - Since denotational semantics can be characterised by folds, which is captured in the set of recursion schemes as the catamorphisms.
-    This report will show its derivation, theorems and termination properties.
+    This report will show its derivation, theorems.
+5. Termination Property - ...

 2 Introduction to Category Theory
 ---------------------------------